-St Cleer’s Well is a medieval holy well and wayside cross, situated within a small walled enclosure in the middle of the village of St Cleer, near Liskeard.
+St Cleer Holy Well and Cross is situated within a small walled enclosure in the village of St Cleer, near Liskeard.

 Thought to date from the late 15th or early 16th century, St Cleer Holy Well is a Scheduled Monument and also Listed Grade One – a demarcation earned by only 2.5% of listed buildings and marking it out as nationally important.